 IBSL has been collecting daily weather data since May 1, 1911.
 You can access these data in the NOAA database by selecting your dataset of interest and searching for the Itasca Station (ID: GHCND:USC00214106).

-The graphs below show recent observed temperature and precipitation data compared to normal and historic high/low ranges.
+The graphs below show recent observed temperature data compared to normal and historic high/low ranges.

 Lake Ice Tracking

 Station staff have been tracking ice freeze and thaw dates for many lakes in the area since 1987.
 For Lake Itasca, data on spring ice out dates back to 1928.
-You can view and download a copy of these data here.
-You can also access them as a data package in the EDI repository, which includes more detailed metadata.
+You can access them as a data package in the EDI repository, which includes detailed metadata.

 The Minnesota Department of Natural Resources and the Minnesota Pollution Control Agency collect ice freeze and thaw data for lakes across the state.
 You can access interactive maps of the year’s ice in and ice out dates.

-The chart below shows the average date of ice freeze for several lakes in the region based on our collected data.
-Check back each season as we continue to track lake ice around Itasca.
+The chart below shows the lake freeze dates for the North Arm of Lake Itasca.
+Check back each season as we continue to track lake ice around the park.

 Lake Water Monitoring